AliAlhasan6/Autocoder-1/README.md

 # Autocoder-1
-Auto coder with TensorFlow (problem with Batch-Normalization)
+Auto coder with TensorFlow and mnist data set